GitauHarrison/notes/comment_moderation.md

 ## Working with a Database

-After a user clicks the `Post` button, we will need to store the data in a database.
-This datat will persist even if we close the application.
+After a user clicks the `Post` button, we will need to store the user data in a database.
+This data will should persist even if a user closes the application.
 The database will also allow us to retrieve all the data about our users.

-Since this application is small in nature, we will use a SQLite database.
+Since should this application is small in nature, we will use a SQLite database.
 That does not mean that as the project grows and becomes bigger SQLite will not be a suitable choice.
 It is still a great choice for bigger applications.
 Typically, SQLite stores data in a file on the disk, and there is no need to run a datbase server like MySQL and PostreSQL.

 Flask provides the `Flask-SQLAlchemy` extension to help us manage our database.
 It is a Flask-friendly wrapper around the popular SQLAlchemy package.
 As an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping), SQLAlchemy is a Python library that allows us to manage our database using classes, objects and methods instead of tables and SQL.
 The aim of an ORM is to translate these high level operations into database commands.